 - Get regular checkups.
 And if your doctor has prescribed a medicine to control a health problem, take it as directed.

 - Plan surgery after-care.
 Talk to your doctor about what you can do to prevent DVT after surgery.
-She might suggest you wear compression stockings or take blood thinners.
+They might suggest you wear compression stockings or take blood thinners.
 You’ll also want to get out of bed and start moving around.